A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Background

 \subsubsection{Autoencoding}

 Autoencoders have been used for decades as a tool for dimensionality reduction and feature learning~\cite{rumelhart1985learning, ballard1987modular}.
 They have also been used for purposes beyond dimensionality reduction, such as image generation~\cite{kingma2013auto}.
-In the last couple of years, deep perceptual loss has been used to train autoencoders for image generation~\cite{larsen2016autoencoding} and more recently also for their original dimensionality reduction purposes~\cite{pihlgren2020improving}.
+Deep perceptual loss has been used to train autoencoders for image generation~\cite{larsen2016autoencoding} as well as for their original dimensionality reduction purposes~\cite{pihlgren2020improving}.

-\subsection{Pretrained Torchvision networks}
+\subsection{Pretrained Torchvision Networks}

-The Torchvision package~\cite{marcel2010torchvision} provides many different renowned CNN architectures that have been pretrained on the ImageNet dataset~\cite{deng2009imagenet} Many of these CNN architectures have won challenges and awards like ILSVRC-2012~\cite{deng2009imagenet}, ILSVRC-2014 competition, and CVPR award 2017.
-This section briefly covers the accomplishments, innovations, and general design of the architectures found in Torchvision that are used in this work.
-However, this section does not go into implementation details for each of the networks.
-For such information, the reader is referred to the works that introduced those architectures.
+The Torchvision package~\cite{marcel2010torchvision} provides many different renowned CNN architectures that have been pretrained on the ImageNet dataset~\cite{deng2009imagenet}.
+Many of these CNN architectures have won challenges and awards like the ILSVRC-challenges in 2012~\cite{krizhevsky2012imagenet} and 2014~\cite{szegedy2015going}, and the CVPR award 2017~\cite{huang2017densely}.
+This section briefly covers the accomplishments, innovations, and general design of the architectures.
+However, for exact implementation details, the reader is referred to the works that introduced those architectures.
 The ImageNet accuracy as well as some attributes of the pretrained models used can be found in Table~\ref{tab:cnn_attributes}.
 The investigated Torchvision architectures are described below.